pzeise/front-page/README.md

  - [x] ability to edit either model.

 ### Stretch Goals
+ - [x] sort posts and subs by last updated
  - [x] ability to create a user
  - [x] ability to vote on a post
  - [ ] ability to comment on a post